choderalab/openmm-validation/README.md

 #### PeriodicTorsionForce

+#### RBTorsionForce

 #### Random (numbers)
 * **testGaussian.** Generate 5000 random gaussian variates and compute first four moments, checking that these are within 3 standard errors.
 * **testRandomVelocities.** Generate a constraint-connected chain of 10000 particles and generate Maxwell-Boltzmann velocities for 100K, checking that velocity components along constrained bond vectors are zero (abs tol 2e-5 nm/ps).
 Check that average kinetic energy is within 4 standard errors.

+#### Settle
+* **testConstraints.** For a system of 10 three-site SPC waters with no cutoff, simulate for 1000 steps of 1 fs timestep Langevin dynamics (collision rate 2/ps) and check that bond constraint distances are satisfied to rel tol 1e-5.

+#### Sort

+#### VariableVerletIntegrator

+#### VerletIntegrator
+* **testSingleBond.** Compare the time-dependent positions and velocities of a single harmonic bond to the analytical solution for a harmonic oscillator.
+* **testConstraints.** For a constrained chain of 8 alternately charged LJ particles, generate random velocities, and ensure constraint distances are preserved (rel tol 1e-4) and total energy is conserved (rel tol 0.01) over 1000 steps of 1 fs dynamics.
+Constraint tolerance is set to 1e-5 before this test.
+* **testConstrainedClusters.** For a constrained cluster of 7 atoms, generate random velocities, and ensure constraint distances are preserved (rel tol 2e-5) and total energy is conserved (rel tol 0.01) over 1000 steps of 1 fs dynamics.
+Constraint tolerance is set to 1e-5 before this test.
+* **testConstrainedMasslessParticles.** Ensure that attempting to constrain a massless (fixed) particle throws an exception, while making both particles massless (fixed) does not throw an exception despite the presence of a constraint.

+#### VirtualSites

 ### Integration tests